shekarsiri/docs-app-data/README.md

-# Docs Reader - App Data
+# Dev Docs Reader - App Data

 This is a repo to maintain the data for the app [Docs Reader](https://play.google.com/store/apps/details?id=com.teklogiks.docs).